tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 > I struggle with writing overviews whether they’re for the entire product or just a feature or capability.
 I’d be very interested in a series on how to write overviews.

 > We often leave the "big picture story" to marketing, while tech doc focuses on the "nuts and bolts".
-I've heard the argument "you don't have to explain - they've already bought the product and know what they want it for" but this overlooks the new guy who wasn't involved in the purchase, the engineer who is handed the product and told to make it work by his boss etc. Also, the marketing story is almost always too superficial.
+I've heard the argument "you don't have to explain &mdash; they've already bought the product and know what they want it for" but this overlooks the new guy who wasn't involved in the purchase, the engineer who is handed the product and told to make it work by his boss etc. Also, the marketing story is almost always too superficial.
 Finally, with complex products, while getting started is very useful, there's still a need to understand the product to use it.
 The user's final configuration for a complex product will almost never be the same as the tutorials.
 All the best for your presentation!

 Others left direct comments on the [the post](https://idratherbewriting.com/blog/balancing-action-with-narration-create-content-to-satisfy-opportunistic-and-systematic/#commento).

-From katya:
+Katya said:

 > Personal experience as a reader: I tend to skip the product overview and go straight to the hands-on section of the get started guide.
 However, when the product overview is not there in the first place, it triggers something in me, and I immediately need to understand more about the product.
 The only explanation I have is that when a product has a good written overview, readers only need to briefly scan it to understand whether this is something they are looking for and make a decision to continue reading (or not).

+In other words, while she might not carefully read the overview, when it's absent, this triggers a sense of incompleteness for her.

-From Yves Pierrot:
+Yves Pierrot said:

 > Hi Tom, "Getting Started" content is usually my first concern when I take on a documentation.
 I usually work on complex products and the new user is often left behind with no global meaning or methodology for the multitude of actions, and no separation between basic and advanced use.
 So I create one.
 >